-Appeal forms are available on our website at www.harrow.gov.uk/schooladmissions.
+Appeal forms are available online at www.harrow.gov.uk/schooladmissions.

 For guidance and information, contact us at schooladmissions@harrow.gov.uk.

 An appeal has to be made in writing, setting out the grounds on which it is made, in full.
 You must include a full description of your case.
 Additional information and evidence supporting your appeal and its grounds should be submitted as soon as possible and before the appeal hearing.
-Please note that any evidence or information submitted on the date of the appeal may not be form must be received by 31 March 2024.
+Please note that any evidence or information submitted on the date of the appeal may not be considered.

+Appeals will be heard early in the summer term 2025.
+To be considered in this irst round of grouped appeals, your appeal form must be received by 19 April 2025.
 Subsequently, appeals hearings are held periodically through the academic year.

-Appeals will be heard early in the summer term 2024.
-To be considered in this first round of grouped appeals, your appeal